Enhanced-World-Foundation/EssentialCrisisSoftware/README.md

 ## What should be in the MVP?
 What are the most helpful functionalities?

-This version should be suited for a short-to-medium crisis—such as a large-scale blackout, natural disaster, blocked internet, disabled phone networks, or unavailable electronic payment systems.
-Client MVP will use BLT technology.
+This version should be suited for a short-to-medium crisis—such as a large-scale blackout, natural disaster, suplychain distrupments, blocked internet, disabled phone networks, or unavailable electronic payment systems.
+A ECS Client MVP will use BLT technology.

 ### 📦 ECS MVP - Core Framework + UI:
 * **Groups System:** Open / Closed group differentiation.